There are four ways farmers can help California's wild duck population during breeding season.

 Do you see ducks flying in and out of your fields during the spring?
 If so, they’re probably building nests.

 Granting CWA biologists, staff and volunteers access to your fields during the spring before you harvest, mow or do pre-planting ground work lets us save eggs that would otherwise be destroyed by farm machinery.

 If you’re willing to rescue eggs yourself as your equipment moves through the field, we will give you egg crates and instructions on how to best care for the eggs until a pick up or drop off can be arranged.

-For information about how to enroll in this FREE program, email Waterfowl Biologist Jason Coslovich at firstname.lastname@example.org.
+For information about how to enroll in our FREE Egg Salvage Program, email Waterfowl Biologist Jason Coslovich at firstname.lastname@example.org.

 PROVIDE SAFE NESTING HABITAT

 If you are fallowing any fields, cover crops such as vetch or oats can provide critical nesting cover for mallards and other ground-nesting birds.